pspeter/statement-dl/README.md

 optional arguments:
   -h, --help            show this help message and exit -f DATE, --from-date DATE
                         Date from which you want to download your files (in the format YYYY-MM-DD or 'today').
 Defaults to '2010-01-01'
   -t DATE, --to-date DATE
                         Date until which you want to download your files (in the format YYYY-MM-DD or 'today').
-Defaults to 'today'
-  -g PATH, --geckodriver PATH
+Defaults to 'today' -g PATH, --geckodriver PATH
                         Path to geckodriver executable.
 If not specified, it will look for it in the Path -u USERNAME, --username USERNAME
                         Username for automatic login -p PASSWORD, --password PASSWORD
                         Password for automatic login --wsl                 Set this option when running the script in WSL while using a geckodriver executable that was installed on Windows
   --headless            Launch browser in headless mode.
-This only works if username and password are set -a, --all-files       Automatically download all files instead of only unread --de                  Use 'de' domain instead of 'at' (experimental)
+This only works if
+                        username and password are set -a, --all-files       Automatically download all files instead of only unread
+  -k, --keep-filenames  Keep the original filenames instead of renaming them
+                        to a more useful format
+  --de                  Use 'de' domain instead of 'at' (experimental)
 ```